Ayurvedic Pho

 Ingredients

-1 medium chicken breast or 1/2 cup white beans soaked in plenty of water overnight
+• 1 chicken leg or 1/2 cup white beans soaked in plenty of water overnight

 Method: